omer-storm/taskplanner/README.md

 # taskplanner

-1.Change .envexample files to .env.
+1.Change .envexample file to .env in backend folder.

-2.Change constantsexample file to constants
+2.Change ConstantsExample file in frontend/src folder to Constants

-3.Add the variables to .env and constants
+3.Add the value of variables to .env and constants

-4.do npm i in all three folders
+4.do npm i in backend and and frontend folders

-5.do npm start in main project folder
+5.do npm start in backend and frontend folders